Grey's Anatomy

-Grey's Anatomy is an American medical drama television series focusing on the personal and professional lives of surgical interns, residents, and attendings at the fictional Seattle Grace Hospital, later briefly renamed Seattle Grace–Mercy West Hospital then the Grey Sloan Memorial Hospital.
-The series premiered on March 27, 2005, on ABC as a mid-season replacement.
-The show's title is a mixture of the protagonist's surname and the title of the classic human anatomy textbook Gray's Anatomy.
+Grey's Anatomy is an American medical drama television series focusing on the personal and professional lives of surgical interns, residents, and attendings at the fictional Seattle Grace Hospital (later renamed Seattle Grace Mercy West Hospital, and finally Grey Sloan Memorial Hospital).
+The series premiered on March 27, 2005, on ABC as a mid-season replacement and has been renewed annually for two decades.
+Its title is a mixture of the protagonist's surname and the name of the classic human anatomy textbook Gray's Anatomy.
 Writer Shonda Rhimes developed the pilot and served as showrunner, head writer, and executive producer until stepping down in 2015.
 Set in Seattle, Washington, the series is filmed primarily in Los Angeles, California, and Vancouver, British Columbia.

 The original cast consisted of nine star-billed actors: Ellen Pompeo, Sandra Oh, Katherine Heigl, Justin Chambers, T. R. Knight, Chandra Wilson, James Pickens Jr., Isaiah Washington, and Patrick Dempsey.
-For most of its run, the series revolves around Dr. Meredith Grey (Pompeo), chronicling her progression from surgical intern to fully-qualified doctor to the hospital's chief of general surgery.
+For most of its run, the series revolves around Dr. Meredith Grey (Pompeo), chronicling her progression from surgical intern to fully-qualified doctor.
 The cast has undergone major changes throughout the series' run, with only three original members remaining by the 19th season – Pompeo, Wilson, and Pickens.
 Pompeo stepped back from the series in its 19th season, at which point the show shifted to more of an ensemble format.
-ABC announced the show had been renewed for a twenty-first season in April 2024.
-In April 2025, the show was renewed for a twenty-second season.
-Grey's Anatomy has two spin-off series: Private Practice (2007–2013) and Station 19 (2018–2024).
+In March 2026, ABC renewed the series for a 23rd season, which is set to premiere in the fall of 2026.
+Grey's Anatomy has two spin-off series: Private Practice (2007–2013) and Station 19 (2018–2024); as well as a web series, Grey's Anatomy: B-Team.

 Grey's Anatomy is the longest-running scripted primetime show currently airing on ABC, and the longest scripted primetime series carried by ABC.
 Its success catapulted many series regulars, including Pompeo, Oh, and Dempsey, to worldwide recognition; they were among the five highest-earning television actors in 2013.
-Once among the overall top-ten shows in the United States, the show's ratings have fallen, although as of 2017 it was still one of the highest-rated shows among the 18–49 demographic.
+Once among the overall top 10 shows in the United States, the show's ratings have fallen, although as of 2017 it was still one of the highest-rated shows among the 18–49 demographic.
 The show also does well on streaming television; as of February 2023, Grey's Anatomy was ranked the 10th most popular on-demand program.

 Grey's Anatomy has been well received by critics throughout much of its run and has been included in various critics' year-end top 10 lists.
 Since its inception, the show has been described by the media outlets as a television "phenomenon" or a "juggernaut", owing to its longevity and dominant ratings.
 It is considered to have had a significant effect on popular culture and has received numerous awards, including the Golden Globe Award for Best Television Series – Drama and a total of 38 Primetime Emmy Award nominations, including 2 for Outstanding Drama Series.
 The cast members have also received accolades for their individual performances.